 - A minimum of two NREL-approved model car kits provided to each participating school, one solar-powered and one battery-powered kit

-- The NoCo Time Trials to recognize all participating student teams and provide an opportunity for teams to test their model cars before the statewide competition
+- An opportunity for teams to test their model cars before the statewide competition

 - Grant funds provided to participating schools to support STEM programs

-- Trophies for the fastest solar- and battery-powered car at the NoCo Time Trials as well as the best engineering design in a given bracket
+- Recognition for the fastest solar- and battery-powered car and the best engineering design in a given bracket

 - A teacher/coach training workshop to show: